Dangerous structures and buildings

 • impact by vehicles

-It is the owners responsibility to take care of their building but, in some cases, the Council may need to step in.
+It is the owners responsibility to take care of their building but sometimes the Council may need to step in.

 Report a dangerous building